What does developing an environmental project, in terms of industry and design, mean for Tacchini?

 Giving space to ideas and quality to space: a central philosophy that Tacchini expresses not only through its products, but also throughout every aspect of the company.
 It’s an approach embodied in the headquarters, designed by Roberto Grossi, that lie in the countryside between Como and Milan.
 Established in 1967 by Antonio Tacchini, in one of the richest moments for design and Italian industry development, the company stood out for high quality and its indissoluble relation with contemporary design right away.
 Tacchini is nowadays a reference point in furniture business, thanks to its constant stylistic and functional research, project and product culture, care for people and environment.

-From 2012 Tacchini implemented a certified quality and environmental system according to the law UNI EN ISO 14001:2004.
-Tacchini’s Quality Management System guarantees rigorous testing in every process’ step, staff involvement at all levels, satisfaction and transparency with suppliers and customers.
-Tacchini’s products are created in compliance with most recent and widespread International standards, in a safe and healthy work environment, using Italian or European materials and patented technologies.
+Since 2012 Tacchini has implemented an environmental management system according to the UNI EN ISO 14001 standard.
+Tacchini’s Environmental Management System guarantees rigorous controls at every stage of the process, staff involvement at all levels, satisfaction and transparency with suppliers and customers.
+Tacchini products are created in compliance with the most recent and widespread international standards, in a healthy and safe work environment, using Italian and European materials and patented technologies.